TtheBC01/ollama-page-transcription-demo/README.md

-# Transcribing books with Ollama vision models
+# Transcribing books using Ollama vision models for [OCR](https://en.wikipedia.org/wiki/Optical_character_recognition)

 Included is a mediocre photograph (taken with an iPhone 13 and converted to jpeg w/ Gimp) of the first page of Methods of Mathematical Physics: Volume 1.
 The included script and its prompt uses the Ollama inference engine with llama3.2-vision to attempt to accurately transcribe the text.